 A short survey looking at attitudes towards the language of young people in Britain.

-This was a short survey that was made available last year on this site.
+This was a short survey that was made available in 2016 on this site.
 It asked about people’s feelings towards the language of young people.
 Obviously with all these kinds of surveys in which the respondents are self-selected there are questions of bias; however, there are still a few interesting results.

 The survey generated 170 complete responses.
 All the results here come from those 170 responses, or a subset of those responses.
 112 respondents were female, 56 male, and 2 identified as non-binary.
 36 were aged 15-20, 23 were aged 21-29, 68 were aged 30-49, 41 were aged 50-69 and 2 were aged over 70.